-Salt water (typically 2,700–3,200 ppm) passes through a chlorinator cell where low-voltage DC current runs between titanium plates coated with precious metals (ruthenium, iridium).
-Electrolysis splits sodium chloride (NaCl) into sodium hypochlorite — chlorine.
-The chlorine sanitizes the pool, then reverts back to salt.
-The salt is not consumed; it cycles.
+Salt water passes through a chlorinator cell where low-voltage DC current runs between titanium plates coated with precious metals (ruthenium, iridium).
+Electrolysis splits the dissolved sodium chloride (NaCl) into sodium hypochlorite — the same active sanitizer in liquid pool chlorine.
+The chlorine kills bacteria and oxidizes contaminants in the pool, then reverts back to chloride ions, which combine with sodium ions to re-form salt.
+You add salt at startup (or after dilution from heavy rain or backwash), and the salt level stays roughly stable for months.

 Key specifications